 These standards are required by the Arizona Department of Education for all accredited certification programs.
 The Principles and Standards work in concert.
-By addressing them through coursework and field experiences, graduates of the CREATE Program demonstrate that they are professionals and are prepared to participate in the very important process of educating young children.
+By addressing them through coursework and field experiences, graduates of the Early Childhood Education Program demonstrate that they are professionals and are prepared to participate in the very important process of educating young children.

-Students in the CREATE Program are assessed on the CREATE Principles, the University of Arizona Teacher Preparation Programs Professional Standards, and the National Association for the Education of Young Children Standards (NAEYC) for Early Childhood Professional Preparation throughout the Program.
+Students in the Early Childhood Education Program are assessed on the Program's Principles, the University of Arizona Teacher Preparation Programs Professional Standards, and the National Association for the Education of Young Children Standards (NAEYC) for Early Childhood Professional Preparation throughout the Program.